Gromototo/VIMonths/ROADMAP.md

 - [x] Improving the character-brightness mapping is necessary due to the non-uniform distribution of characters in the grayscale.

 - [x] Modify grayscale for white mode

+### Version 1.1

+- [x] Implement the DBScan algorithm to find predominant colors
+- [x] To enhance the text image, a color palette of n colors can be added

+### Version X.X.X
+- [] Use a different method to find neigbor points in dbscan such as R-Tree or DK-Tree